USPS vs ShipCover Insurance – Which Should I Use? Weighing in on Coverage Reliability and Cost!

 - USPS Insurance is backed by the government and has more credibility and history

 - You’ll need to call or go to the post office (likely several times) and fill out paperwork in order to file a claim on a damaged or lost shipment.

 ShipCover – The New Option

-- ShipCover will be slightly cheaper on expensive items, but slightly more expensive if you are purchasing cheaper coverage.
+- ShipCover will be slightly cheaper on expensive items, but slightly more expensive than USPS insurance on cheaper items.